-Announcing 2019 Creation & Development Fund Awards
+Announcing the 2019 Creation Fund Awards

 July 11, 2019 • 8 minute read

-Creation & Development Funds are awarded to artists across disciplines, geographies and cultures that reflect NPN’s commitment to advancing racial justice and cultural equity through the arts.
+Creation Funds are awarded to artists across disciplines, geographies and cultures that reflect NPN’s commitment to advancing racial justice and cultural equity through the arts.
 Sixteen of the 20 artist companies are first-time Creation Fund recipients, and they hail from 16 cities across the country from Tucson, AZ to Bighill, KY.

 The Fund supports the creation, development and mobility of new artistic work resulting in live experiential exchange between artists and community.
 It provides a framework for relationships to develop over time among diverse artists, arts organizations, and communities.

 Through the investment of commissioning funds from cultural organizations and NPN direct subsidies, each project is eligible for multilevel support.
 Forty-seven organizations from Homer, AK to Wilmington, NC are participating as co-commissioners, which will result in more than 60 paid artist engagements over the next three years.

 Learn more about the Creation & Development Fund here.

 The Creation and Development Fund is made possible with support from the Doris Duke Charitable Foundation, the Andrew W. Mellon Foundation, the National Endowment for the Arts (a federal agency) and Co-commissioners.

 Chameleon is a multi-tiered, multimedia performance project that examines the shapeshifting, illegible, and fugitive realities of Black diasporan people in the United States.
 The work moves between installation and performance, creating instabilities and slippages between the body and the environment, the breath and musical score, and inviting the audience to encounter the many ways meaning might be projected or demanded from abstract and narrative material.